 Clint graduated from Wake Forest University and the University of Chicago Law School.
 After law school, he clerked for the Honorable Frank W. Bullock on the United States District Court for the Middle District of North Carolina and practiced in the Supreme Court litigation section of an international law firm based in Washington D.C., before he returned home to Brooks Pierce.

-Troy D. Shelton is a board-certified appellate specialist and a partner at the Raleigh office of Fox Rothschild LLP.
+Troy D. Shelton is a Partner at Fox Rothschild LLP in Raleigh.
 He partners with trial attorneys to defend their judgment or find creative paths to reversal.
 He handles appeals in every area of the law.

 Troy has been certified by the North Carolina State Bar as an Appellate Specialist.
 He has a wide variety of trial and appellate experience involving class actions, antitrust, employment, land use and family law cases.
 He also frequently litigates commercial disputes in federal and North Carolina Business courts and serves as a class action consultant to attorneys inside and outside the firm, for both plaintiffs and defendants.